 For SaaS integrations, Primary Keys are pre-defined by Stitch.
 Refer to the schema documentation for your SaaS integration for info on the Primary Keys Stitch uses for specific tables.

-In every schema created by a Stitch integration will be a
+Every schema created by a Stitch integration contains a

-_sdc_primary_keys table.
-The Primary Key data for every table set to replicate will be stored in this table.
+_sdc_primary_keys table, which Stitch uses to store the Primary Key data for every table set to replicate.

 Primary Keys table schema